Festive cheer in short supply as Hong Kong activists stage New Year protests

-HONG KONG (Reuters) - Hong Kong protesters marched through shopping malls on New Year’s Eve urging people not to give up the fight for democracy in 2020, while police were out in force across the city to quell any unrest.
+HONG KONG (Reuters) - Hong Kong protesters made long human chains and marched through shopping malls on New Year’s Eve, urging people not to give up the fight for democracy in 2020, while police were out in force across the city to quell any unrest.

+Authorities have canceled the popular midnight fireworks for the first time in a decade, citing security concerns.
+A “Symphony of Lights” is planned instead, involving projections on the city’s tallest skyscrapers after a countdown to midnight.

+“This year there are no fireworks, but there will probably be tear gas somewhere,” said 25-year-old IT worker Sam.
+“For us it’s not really New Year’s Eve.
+We have to resist every day.”

+As evening fell, hundreds of masked protesters, many dressed in black and waving flags with pro-democracy slogans, stood together forming long chains along sidewalks in several neighborhoods in the Chinese-ruled city.
-As evening fell, dozens of protesters dropped flowers near the Prince Edward metro station, which was the scene of some of the most violent clashes with the police this summer.

-Demonstrators plan a giant human chain later on as well as late-night demonstrations dubbed “Suck the Eve” in the downtown bar and entertainment district of Lan Kwai Fong and the picturesque Victoria Harbour.
+Dozens of protesters laid flowers near the Prince Edward metro station, which was the scene of some of the most violent clashes with the police this summer.
+Demonstrations dubbed “Suck the Eve” in the downtown bar and entertainment district of Lan Kwai Fong and the picturesque Victoria Harbour were planned for later in the night.

 Wong, a 22-year-old freelance photographer who gave only his last name, said he did not feel like celebrating New Year.